by Dr. Lawrence Wilson

 Often, getting rid of these natural, but lower quality foods will take care of most food allergies.
 If it does not, a simple method to figure out other food allergies is to ask the parents to carefully observe how behavior or other symptoms change after eating particular foods.
 Some will notice severe changes after eating cheese, soy or perhaps eggs, for example.
 Ideally, parents might keep a diary with the child’s diet of simple meals and behavior or other symptoms.

 Another, somewhat more precise method to identify food allergies is to use an elimination diet.
-One feeds the child a simple diet of, for example, rice, turkey and simple vegetables for a week or so and notice if the child's symptoms improve.
+One feeds the child a simple diet of, for example, well-cooked vegetables with some turkey and blue corn chips or other starch for a week or so and notice if the child's symptoms improve.
 Then one slowly re-introduces other foods, one at a time, noting any changes in behavior or other symptoms.
 This is most easily done on very small children and those who are not fussy about food.

 Allergic foods should be eliminated for a few months, at least.
 However, the goal of nutritional balancing is to reduce all food sensitivities, eventually.
 This is done by eliminating a dozen or more toxic metals, replenishing minerals and strengthening the digestive system, in general to get rid of intestinal infections, ‘leaky gut’ syndrome or other digestive difficulties.

 Also recall that much of the food today is of poor quality.
 What may seem like a food "allergy" can simply be that the child is reacting to chemical additives, infective organisms or other contaminants in a food.
 One brand of food may work better for a child than another.
 Organic food is almost always best.

 FOUR LOW ELECTROLYTES AND CHILDREN